huggingface/blog/safetensors-official.md

 For Hugging Face, EleutherAI and StabilityAI the master plan is to embrace this format by default.

-EleutherAI is planning on adding support for converting models trained with GPT-NeoX to `safetensors`.
+EleutherAI has added support for evaluating models stored as SafeTensors in their LM Evaluation Harness and is working on supporting the format in their GPT-NeoX distributed training library.

 For instance within `transformers` library we are doing the following: